 The way this band works is, we are all songwriters.
 They send me their songs in demo form, and I write the words and the melodies if the song resonates with me.
 Sometimes they send me stuff that doesn’t stir me in any way, but 99% of the time they do.
 Then I’ll write the words and melody and send it back.
-We have a Google drive that we all share so that we can keep listening to what each other is doing.
+We have a Google drive that we all share to keep listening to what each other is doing.
 Then I go up to Manchester, and we record a demo.
-‘Crash Landing’ initially had been a Jason Brown song and it was the very first song that we had finished for this album.
-Jason said, “Brix I have written this song, but it’s in a peculiar time signature.”
+‘Crash Landing’ initially had been a Jason Brown song and it was the first song that we had finished for this album.
+Jason said, “Brix, I have written this song, but it’s in a peculiar time signature.”
 I’m like, “is it?” and he said, “Yeah, I have written it in eleven – four time.”
 I thought, “Oh my God.”

 Now, here’s the thing anybody that knows me knows that eleven-eleven is my power number.
 I have eleven-eleven tattooed on my left arm in black and on my right arm in white.
 Anything to do with eleven is a repetitive number that I see or have seen my whole life.
 So when he told me that I thought it was perfect.
 It took me a while to get the lyrics right because it was like a mathematical equation – I heard the music, and I realised I had two voices going on in my head at the same time.
-It was like a voice and a counter-voice, but it was coming from the same mind, so when I started writing it, I realised the way I had to count it was to do eight syllables in one voice and three syllables in the counter-voice.
+It was like a voice and a counter-voice, but it came from the same mind, so when I started writing it, I realised the way I had to count it was to do eight syllables in one voice and three syllables in the counter-voice.

 Once I started writing, it was like putting together a jigsaw puzzle, and the words just came out – I didn’t question what I was saying.
 One voice is like the narrator and conscious voice that’s telling you what’s happening.
-And the other voice is the same person, ticking off a checklist before they commit suicide by taking a lethal drug overdose.
+And the other voice is the same person, ticking off a checklist before committing suicide by taking a lethal drug overdose.

 What song is the most personal song to you on the record?

 All of them would be personal in some way – obviously ‘Crash Landing’ is seriously personal.
-Every single one of them has something to do with the darkness that’s going on in the world, and the darkness that’s inside me.
+Every one of them has something to do with the darkness that’s going on in the world and the darkness inside me.
 I have struggled with addiction, and certainly in the case of ‘Dinosaur Girl,’ I am Dinosaur Girl!
 The song is about the overmedicating culture with anti-depressants.
 I’m not making a judgement, good or bad – I’m one of those people THAT was given anti-depressants for a long time.
 And for the time that I was on them, I never wrote a thing.
 That was the fifteen years when I never picked up a guitar because I was numbed to my feelings.
 I didn’t have any peaks or troughs, and somehow the connection of inspiration was muted because of the anti-depressants, but I haven’t had them for a long time now, and clearly, I’m writing again – I have a backlog to write.

 I often think, what if ten thousand years from now, whatever species is on this planet were to dig up all of our bones from this era and look at them.
 And let’s say eighty per cent of the people are medicated on some form of anti-depressant or medication.
 First of all, what does it do to you when you suppress all those feelings inside of you and your secrets and your passions and all those things?
 And second of all, what does it do to your bones?
 Years later will they be able to look at them with devices like we look at bones now and analyse it by digging up the bones of the Prozac nation?